Home | About me | Contact | What's new | Privacy | Search

 Middle segment completed

-As discussed above, challenges in obtaining right-of-way and funding stalled construction of the Culebra-Potranco segment of SH 211 for nearly two decades.
+As discussed above, challenges in obtaining right-of-way stalled construction of the Culebra-Potranco segment of SH 211 for nearly two decades.
 With growth exploding in far western Bexar County, officials began working again in 2007 to acquire the necessary right-of-way and funding for that missing middle segment.
-Due to state highway funding limitations at the time, Bexar County and the Texas Transportation Commission approved a "pass-through" financing agreement in late 2009 whereby Bexar County would build the missing segment and be reimbursed by the state over several years.
+Due to state highway funding limitations at the time, Bexar County and the Texas Transportation Commission approved a "pass-through" financing agreement in late 2009, whereby Bexar County would build the missing segment and be reimbursed by the state over several years.

 While planning was underway for the middle segment, several karst species and habitat in the area were added to federal endangered species protection, and the number of protected historic properties in the area increased.
 This required an expanded environmental study and a realignment of portions of the route to avoid those features.
-That expanded study and the required engineering associated with the route adjustments, along with renewed difficulties in obtaining right-of-way, caused the planned start date to slip several times and also resulted in a narrower right-of-way being acquired for most of this segment than initially planned.
+That expanded study and the required engineering associated with the route adjustments, along with renewed difficulties in obtaining right-of-way, caused the planned start date to slip several times, and also resulted in a narrower right-of-way being acquired for most of this segment than initially planned.

-But the stars finally aligned, and finally, on November 10, 2020, a construction contract for the middle segment was awarded by Bexar County.
-Work began in early 2021 and the road opened to traffic on November 14, 2022.
+But the stars finally aligned, and finally, on November 10th, 2020, a construction contract for the middle segment was awarded by Bexar County.
+Work began in early 2021, and the road opened to traffic on November 14th, 2022.

 Video of Culebra-Potranco section shortly after opening

 Q: Why was the new segment built with only one lane in each direction?
+This seems short-sighted given the growth in the area.

 A: There are several issues coming into play that drove this decision.
 The first is funding.
 When efforts restarted around 2007 to get this segment built, TxDOT had severe funding limitations and did not have the resources to build this section.
 To help expedite the process, Bexar County chose to take the project on under a "pass-through" funding agreement with the state, whereby the county would fund the project and the state would repay the county over several years after completion.
-This limited what that could reasonably be built.
+This limited what could reasonably be built.

 Finally, as mentioned above, several environmental constraints were identified along this segment.
 In order to fit within those constraints and within the available budget, a smaller footprint was required.

 Yes, planners understand that a two-lane roadway will likely (although not certainly) be inadequate in the not-too-distant future, but getting a corridor built and open is the first step.
 Then, when traffic volumes and patterns begin to materialize that can be quantified and analyzed, appropriate improvements and expansions can then be undertaken.
 Fortunately, after recent substantial increases in funding, TxDOT should have the resources to address those future needs.
-And, this also means that as new development comes online, developers will pay some of the costs for those future improvements.

 Using this approach, planners don't have to guess at what might be needed and possibly waste money to build something unnecessary.
 Transportation planning is a bit of a chicken-and-egg exercise, and state and federal requirements to empirically justify the need for expenditures will always result in incremental and sometimes disjointed improvements.
 While not always ideal, this approach is necessary to safeguard appropriate stewardship of public funds and ensure a balanced approach to address the plethora of needs.

-So let's look at Potranco first-- how many people living in that area are going to want to go north on 211?
-Probably just about none because there's really nothing to the north for them to want or need to go to-- no major employers, shopping, colleges, medical facilities, etc.
+So let's look at Potranco first — how many people living in that area are going to want to go north on 211?
+Probably just about none because there's really nothing to the north for them to want or need to go to — no major employers, shopping, colleges, medical facilities, etc.

 The biggest cohort is probably people along Culebra (or further north) who will opt to use 211 to get to 90 to go to Lackland or downtown.
-But, there's no way to really know how many people will do that-- only time will tell, so they have to wait it out and see what materializes.
+But, there's no way to really know how many people will do that — only time will tell, so they have to wait it out and see what materializes.

 (Photo by Brian Purcell)